matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 The Bytes reserved for opcode extensions are `0xA0`-`0xEF`.

-Extensions can possibly define frames of their own, these are proposed during `Hello`, and mapped during `Greetings`, for this, 79 byte-values can be used.
+Extensions can possibly define frames of their own, these are proposed during `Hello`, and mapped during `Greetings`, for this, 79 different byte-values can be used.

 ### Glossary